CoC Competition Information

 -

 The Written Standards are the local standards for administering CoC funds.
 CoC-funded projects must comply with both the federal regulations (CFR) and the local regulations (Written Standards) and will be periodically monitored (by NMCEH and HUD) to ensure compliance.
+You can find the most recent written standards available here.

 -